benjisidi/haven/adventure-22-hunters-or-hunted.md

-# Session X: Catchy Title
+# Session 22: Hunters or Hunted?

 This is a template for following the planning checklists in *“Return of the Lazy Dungeon Master”*.
 A short review of what has happened so far goes here.